By Kathryn Kosmides

-If you didn’t know, SummitSync started as the universal professional networking app, (too) often referred to as the “Tinder for Conferences”.
-As the director of marketing writing this, that kills me a bit.
-But, after a year or so of growing and learning we realized, in the midst of our accelerator program, that the death of white label apps was coming, and more importantly, that we were only helping rockstar individuals attending conferences and events, rather than the entire sales and marketing teams within each organization.
+If you didn’t know, SummitSync started as a universal professional networking app.
+After a year or so of growing and learning we realized, in the midst of our accelerator program, that the death of white label apps was coming, and more importantly, that we were only helping rockstar individuals attending conferences and trade shows, rather than the entire sales and marketing teams within each organization.

 So, we pivoted.

 Honestly, it took us too long to admit that we were pivoting.
-We didn’t want to completely throw out the mobile app we had worked so, so hard to build.
+We didn’t want to completely throw out the mobile app we had worked so hard to build.
 We originally tried to think of ways we could integrate the new platform and the app, and even started building that.
-Then, we had some more honest conversations with ourselves and beta partners and realized…we had to throw it away.
-We had to start over - so we did.
+Then, we had some more honest conversations with ourselves and beta partners and realized we had to throw it away.
+We had to start over—so we did.

 Throughout it all, our mission never changed.
 We’ve always wanted to create a world where no one walks into an event without knowing whose hand they’re there to shake.
 We, like all startups building fundamentally new things, simply changed how we’re going to make this a reality.

 And, now, months after our pivot, things are beginning to take off.
 We have some amazing clients including G2Crowd, LiveIntent, and a few dozen others.
 We’re partnered not only with Microsoft, but Heinz Marketing, DemandMetric, Marketing Insider Group, and Saleshacker to craft and publish content together.
-Our team has tripled in size this last quarter, we’ve moved offices, are launching our first mini event series, and, above all, we’re so very excited to continue helping sales and marketing schedule and manage more meetings at trade shows and conferences.
+Our team has tripled in size this last quarter, we’ve moved offices, are launching our first mini-event series, and, above all, we’re so very excited to continue helping sales and marketing teams schedule and manage more meetings at conferences and trade shows.

 This episode of the Series A podcast highlights some of our incredible journey to this point.
-You’ll hear John and Al discuss our new platform that “drives both productivity and accountability across their sales and marketing teams…from handshake to customer journey”, discussion around the incredible $300 billion invested in trade shows, conferences, and events every year and how we’ve been eating our own dog food for the past decade.
+You’ll hear John and Al discuss our new platform that “drives both productivity and accountability across their sales and marketing teams…from handshake to customer journey,” a discussion around the incredible $300 billion invested in trade shows, conferences, and events every year, and how we’ve been eating our own dog food for the past decade.